Did you know that 1 out of every 4 new hires, quit within 6 months?

 Building a buddy system for new hires ensures that they have someone to talk to, which is important in the first nerve-wracking weeks of a new job.
 A successful onboarding can be the ideal catalyst for improving company culture and employee experience (EX).

 From our Employee Experience Guide, we learned how companies that prioritize EX excellence over the next few quarters will stand to accrue exponential gains.
 Here at EngageRocket, we have also adopted an onboarding buddy system and here are our insights:

 1. Distinguish between buddies and managers

 Buddies and managers both have a place in the onboarding process, but they serve different purposes.
 Buddies are fun individuals who can help a new hire speed up their process of fitting into an organization and making them feel welcomed, whereas managers usually help new hires with role-related advice and career development.

 2. Chat about anything under the sun

 Employees aren’t likely to buy-in to being a buddy if the process is rigid and scripted.
 Allow employees to set aside time for a regular buddy catch-up to talk about anything and everything.
-It doesn’t have to always be work related topics, it could be on how they spent their weekends or a new hobby they picked up recently.
+It doesn’t have to always be work-related topics, it could be how they spent their weekends or a new hobby they picked up recently.
 The purpose of an onboarding buddy is to bond and form positive connections with each other.
-By fostering such human connections, it promotes employee productivity, engagement and retention - which is also one of the key areas of focus for year 2022.
+By fostering such human connections, it promotes employee productivity, engagement, and retention.

 3. Onboarding buddy system is mutually beneficial